Cyclopedia of Factoids - The Letter A

 After having abdicated the throne, in exile, not allowed to return on pain of losing their allowance, the couple visited Adolf Hitler in 1937.
 Simpson was thrilled to be "entertained by Herr Hitler" but there is no proof of further contacts with the Nazi regime with the exception of a telegram from Edward to Hitler, urging peace.
 Edward was later appointed Governor of the Bahamas.
 Recently released FBI files identify Simpson as a Nazi sympathizer, though.
 The FBI suspected her of having an affair with a leading Nazi and spied on her.

-the son of Terah, Noah's descendent, and brother of Nahor and Haran, first
+Abraham, the son of Terah, Noah's descendent, and brother of Nahor and

-appears in the Bible in Genesis 11:27.
-He may have been born in Ur, in today's
+Haran, first appears in the Bible in Genesis 11:27.
+He may have been born in

-Iraq, near Nasiryah, around 4000 years ago.
-His brother, Nahor, definitely was
+Ur, in today's Iraq, near Nasiryah, around 4000 years ago.
+His brother, Nahor,

-born in Ur and, having fathered Lot, also died in Ur Kasdim (Ur of the Chaldeans).
+definitely was born in Ur and, having fathered Lot, also died in Ur Kasdim (Ur

 Abraham's family are described as pastoral nomads.
 Wandering shepherds rarely pitch their tents, proverbial or not, next to metropolises.
 Terah left Ur only to settle near yet another city, Harran, on the current border between Turkey and Syria.
 He spent the next 60 years of his life there.
 Harran is 1200 kilometers off the beaten path to Canaan (today's Israel and Palestine).
 Why such a diversion?

-suggest that Ur is actually Urfa in Turkey - about 30 kilometers away from
+Scholars suggest that Ur is actually Urfa in Turkey - about 30 kilometers

 SOURCE: Bruce Feiler, Abraham: A Journey to the Heart of Three Faiths and Walking the Bible: A Journey By Land Through the Five Books of Moses.